openflighthpc/concertim-ansible-playbook/ansible/README.md

 the Concertim servies.
 Alternatively, you could [deploy Concertim as Docker containers from pre-built images](/concertim-ui/README.md).

-The instructions here will work for the `v0.2.1` release, your milage may vary with other versions.
+The instructions here will work for the current `main` branch, your milage may vary with other versions.
+You probably want to use the instructions for a ragged release e.g., `v0.2.1`.

 ## Prerequisites